 Modernist Aesthetic: I admittedly credit myself with an immodest degree of uniqueness, which stems from my formative exposure to and adaptation of Modernism.
 As a creature of this Twentieth century aesthetic, I spent a portion of my formative youth rebelling against the ruinous tyranny Modernism became through art academia in the Eighties.
 By the time we get to Post-Modernism, and the glib politics of “identity” used to justify the lamest banality imaginable, those distant European pioneers, who inspired me to apply my imagination first and foremost, were long dead and relegated to the pages of art survey books.

 Oil Paintings: The works presented in this gallery include paintings exhibited at La Luz de Jesus Gallery in LA in 2002, as well as what was created in the subsequent decade.
-Because I was working on Icarus Transfigured during this time, I did not paint much.
+Because I was working on Icarus Transfigured during the mid to late double aughts, I did not paint much.
 Having put so many words to that written endeavor, I can add little to what you are about to see.
-I can talk about my art glibly, or in earnest, but, as I have said, I cannot convince myself I do much more than redistribute carbon dioxide molecules around a room.
+I can talk about my art glibly, or in earnest, but I cannot convince myself I do much more than redistribute carbon dioxide molecules around a room.

 Portfolio 1: Mostly Figurative, Portfolio 2: Modernist-Inspired, Portfolio 3: Transitional, Portfolio 4: Graduate School 1, Portfolio 5: Graduate School 2, Portfolio 6: Beyond Art School, Portfolio 7: The Wilderness